 Accounts are subject to interest if payments are not received by scheduled due dates.
 Interest is charged once per month.
 Interest will continue to accrue as long as the balance remains unpaid.
 Interest amounts are posted on the Student Accounts and Billing website and may be changed periodically.

 Some classes carry additional fees that are not covered by tuition, including, but not limited to, materials fees, lab fees, and travel fees.
 Prior to registration, students should verify whether any course carries additional fees with the relevant academic department offering the class.
 Additionally, the student should verify the due date of any additional fees and whether such fees are refundable.

 Financial aid sources, including, but not limited to, grants, scholarships, and loans, that have been approved but have not yet been paid to the student account is considered to be pending.
 Pending aid is reflected on the monthly Schedule/Bill as Anticipated Credits with an asterisk (*) and is NOT included in the current term balance.

 In the event that any financial aid is reduced, cancelled, or should the student not meet the specified requirements for receiving such aid for any reason, the student will continue to be responsible for the full balance of outstanding charges.

 Refunds will be processed for students with credit balances on their accounts.
-Any changes that occur to accounts after refunds are processed may result in balances due to the College.
+Any changes that occur to accounts after refunds are processed may result in balances due to the University.

 Students are required to pay any outstanding balances by the payment due date even if they have received refunds.